 The trading price of the Class A common stock may fluctuate significantly in response to a number of factors, many of which are beyond our control.
 For instance, if our financial results are below the expectations of securities analysts and investors, the market price of the Class A common stock could decrease, perhaps significantly.
 Factors that may affect the market price of the Class A common stock include changes in market prices of oil, natural gas and natural gas liquids; announcements relating to significant corporate transactions; fluctuations in our quarterly and annual financial results; operating and stock price performance of companies that investors deem comparable to us; and changes in government regulation or proposals relating to us.
 In addition, the U.S. securities markets have experienced significant price and volume fluctuations, and these fluctuations often have been unrelated to the operating performance of companies in these markets.
-Any volatility of, or a significant decrease in, the market price of the Class A common stock could also negatively affect our ability to make acquisitions using Class A common stock.
-Further, if we were to be the object of securities class action litigation as a result of volatility in the Class A common stock price or for other reasons, it could result in substantial costs and diversion of our management's attention and resources, which could negatively affect our financial results.
+Any volatility of, or a significant decrease in, the market price of the Class A common stock.
+Further, if we were to be the object of securities class action litigation as a result of volatility in the Class A common stock.
+Further, if could result in substantial costs and diversion of our management's attention and resources, which could negatively affect our financial results.